-Every time you open a weather app, watch a video on youtube, or search the internet for the best Thai food near you, you’re accessing and processing data with software stored on servers scattered around the world.
-This is what the tech industry calls “the cloud.”
+Every time you open a weather app, watch a video on YouTube, or search the internet for the best Thai food near you, you’re accessing and processing data with software stored on servers scattered around the world.
+This is what the technology industry calls “the cloud.”

 Cloud computing hasn’t just changed how we use our phones or store our pictures.
 It has also changed how research is conducted, allowing scientists to, essentially, rent the computers necessary to store and process massive amounts of data.
 They don’t need to buy their own servers and banks of hard drives—they just pay for cloud services when they need them.

 But even using hundreds of powerful computers linked on the cloud, the calculations necessary to model the changing climate or discover new potential drugs can take weeks, or even months, to run.

 Researchers at Northeastern, Boston University, and the University of Massachusetts Amherst, are working together to build their own cloud computing testbed, to find ways to make this technology more effective and efficient.

 “We’re trying to push the edge of cloud computing,” says Miriam Leeser, a professor of electrical and computer engineering at Northeastern.
 “What should the next generation of cloud services look like?”